anitaonl/anita-grav/user/pages/04.blog/articles-2026/260908-liquid-network-bitcoin-hack/260908-liquid-network-bitcoin-hack.md

 template: article
 ---

-# Bug in the Liquid Network Lets Hacker Steal 4,000 Bitcoin
+# Bug in the Liquid Network Lets Hackers Steal 4,000 Bitcoin

 ## Federation Risks Exist, but They Were Not the Root Cause

-A hacker exploited a bug in the Elements software which is the codebase of the Liquid Network and stole 4,000 bitcoin on September 6, 2026.
+Hackers exploited a bug in the Elements software which is the codebase of the Liquid Network and stole 4,000 bitcoin on September 6, 2026.
 The Liquid Network and Blockstream acknowledged the hack and announced to halt the network until further notice.

 Early on September 7, I saw a message from a friend warning me of the situation, but it was already too late.
 The theft was done, the network was paused.
 That caused a lot of stress for all Liquid BTC owners including me as the backing of our funds evaporated.
 The amount of Liquid BTC I owned was still displayed in my wallet, but in fact I lost it all as the BTC held by the Liquid federation were gone.